Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 Ignorantia juris non excusat

 “Ignorance of the law is no excuse.”
-The idea being that just because you don’t know that it’s, e.g. wrong to share medical information about patients or users doesn’t mean you’ll get away with it.
+The idea is that just because you don’t know that it’s, e.g. wrong to share medical information about patients or users doesn’t mean you’ll get away with it.
 Your ignorance is no excuse.

 Even if it was once an excuse, Ignorantia can no longer exist.
 The suits, the stories, and the guidance are all now in front of you and clear–stop using native tracking technology if you are a healthcare provider or company.